The University of Nottingham Accessibility Statement

 Issues with technology

-- It is not always possible for users to modify text spacing or line height
+- It’s not always possible for users to modify text spacing or line height

 - Many of our links don’t have title text